Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Discussion and Conclusion

-We estimated the duration of downflow~1 to be $\approx3$~min, with a kinetic energy of $(6.19 \pm 2.0)\times 10^{25}$~erg.
-We also estimated the rain shower to have a duration of roughly 35~min.
-However, according to the time-distance diagrams (notably AIA~304~\AA), we can see that the bulk of the rain shower lasts 15~min (where the EUV absorption is predominant in AIA~304~\AA).
-Hence, if we assume a roughly similar density, the total energy of the rain shower is roughly $3.09\times10^{26}$~erg, that is, on the order of a microflare.
-It is very likely that the rain's structure is highly inhomogeneous.
-In the calculation of the rain's density we assumed a temperature of 10,000~K for the rain (which is likely too high).
+{where $N_{clumps}$ is the total number of rain clumps and $\Delta t_{SH}$ is the total duration of the rain shower, which we estimated to be roughly 35~min.
+In Eq.~\ref{eq:Ksh} we have made the reasonable assumption that the length of an individual clump times $N_{clumps}$ should be roughly equal to the length of the shower.} According to the time-distance diagrams (notably AIA~304~\AA), we can see that the bulk of the rain shower lasts 15~min (where the EUV absorption is predominant in AIA~304~\AA).
+Hence, the total energy of the rain shower is roughly {$4.64\times10^{26}$}~erg, that is, on the order of a microflare. {This is likely a lower bound since in the calculation of the rain's density we assumed a temperature of 10,000~K for the rain, which is likely too high}.
 Finally, the length of the rain is inferred rather than directly observed.
 In any case, these assumptions should compensate each other to some extent.